 ArtsPost is dedicated to developing and promoting artists, and to growing a dynamic and supportive environment for the arts in the Waikato.
 Located in a beautifully preserved heritage building next to Waikato Museum in Hamilton's Victoria Street, this former Post Office is now a stunning visual art space which offers a unique gallery and retail experience.

 The three exhibition spaces at ArtsPost display an exciting programme of fresh new art which changes regularly, and ArtsPost's retail shop features beautiful art pieces and great variety.
-New items are added regulary to a uniquely New Zealand product range.
+New items are added regularly to a uniquely New Zealand product range.

 History of ArtsPost